Sparse Mean Estimation in Adversarial Settings via Incremental Learning: Main Result

 \subsection{Stage 2: Achieving Optimal Rate on the Support via Fine-grained Estimation}

 As illustrated in \Cref{sec::stage1}, a direct application of SubGM leads to an estimation error of $\cO(\sqrt{k\epsilon})$.
 In this section, we show that this error can be further improved once the support of the mean is identified correctly.
 Our key insight is that once the support of the mean is recovered, we can reduce the problem to a robust \textit{dense} mean estimation defined \textit{only} over the recovered support.
-This reduction is equivalent to an ``inflation'' in the sample size, making it proportional to the effective dimension of the mean.
-Under such a regime, existing estimators designed for robust dense mean estimation \cite{diakonikolas2019recent, cheng2020high} can be employed to further reduce the estimation error. \begin{proposition}[Adapted from Proposition 1.6 in \cite{diakonikolas2020outlier}] Let $\bP$ be a distribution on $\bR^k$ with an unknown mean $\vmu^{\star}$, unknown covariance matrix $\mSigma \preceq \sigma^2\mI$.
-Suppose a sample set of size $n$ is collected according to the strong contamination model (\Cref{assumption::comtamination}) with corruption parameter $\err< 1/2$.
-Then, there exists an algorithm that runs in $\cO(kn)$ time and memory and, with a probability of at least $1-\delta$, outputs an estimator $\hat{\mu}$ that satisfies $\norm{\hat{\vmu}-\vmu^{\star}}=\cO\left(\sigma\sqrt{\err}+\sigma\sqrt{k/n}+\sigma\sqrt{\log(1/\delta)/n}\right)$. \end{proposition} \begin{theorem}[Guarantee for the full algorithm] Let $\bP$ be a distribution on $\bR^d$ satisfying the conditions in \Cref{thm::main}.
-Suppose a sample set of size $n\gtrsim ({k+\log(d/\delta)})/{\err}$ is collected according to the strong contamination model (\Cref{assumption::comtamination}) with corruption parameter $\err\lesssim \mu_{\min}^2/\sigma^2$.
-Then, with the choice of $\alpha=\Theta(\sigma\sqrt{\err/d}\wedge \mu_{\max}^{\star -5})$ and $\eta=\Theta(\sigma\sqrt{\err}/\mu_{\max}^{\star})$, our full algorithm runs in $\cO(nd\log(d))$ time and memory and, with a probability of at least $1-\delta$, outputs an estimator $\hat{\vmu}$ that satisfies
+Under such a regime, existing estimators designed for robust dense mean estimation \citep{diakonikolas2019recent, cheng2020high} can be employed to further reduce the estimation error. \begin{proposition}[Adapted from Proposition 1.6 in \citet{diakonikolas2020outlier}] Let $\bP$ be a distribution on $\bR^k$ with an unknown mean $\vmu^{\star}$ and unknown covariance matrix $\mSigma \preceq \sigma^2\mI$.
+Suppose a sample set of size $n$ is collected according to the strong contamination model (\Cref{assumption::comtamination}) with corruption parameter $\epsilon< 1/2$.
+Then, there exists an algorithm that runs in $\cO(kn)$ time and memory and, with a probability of at least $1-\delta$, outputs an estimator $\hat{\mu}$ that satisfies